 “Honeybee canyon is graced by impeccable desert beauty.
 There are over 20 miles of very, very well-manicured trails that intertwine with jeep trails.
 Honeybee Canyon is a great place to hard-tail.
 Full-suspension mountain bikes are not necessary.”

 “Easy trail for those that have some endurance.”

-Directions: Take Oracle Rd. north from Ina about 7 miles to Rancho Vistoso Blvd., go left (west) 3.1 miles to a very nice parking area on your left.
-When you get on your bike go to your right (east) out of the parking lot 0.6 miles to Quiet Rain and go north about 200 yards to a short, paved, uphill section to the power line road.
-You are now on the trail.
+Directions: Take Oracle Rd.
+North from Ina about 7 miles to Rancho Vistoso Blvd. and then go left (towards the West) for 3.1 miles.
+This will take you to a very nice parking area.
+Grab your bike and ride to the right (towards the East) to get out of the parking lot.
+Cycle 0.6 miles to Quiet Rain and head North for about 200 yards to reach a short, paved, uphill section to the power line road.
+You are now on the trail!